Nearly 50 Kiwis arrested and six children rescued in massive child sex abuse images inquiry

-The "largest and most challenging" investigation ever undertaken in New Zealand into "horrific and devastating child sexual abuse material" has led to 146 children around the world brought into safety through hundreds of investigations.
+Those included British couple Robert Stanley, 36 and Danielle Schofield, 34, who were jailed after evidence was found that she had sexually assault an 8-year-old girl while on a video call to her partner, who took screenshots.

+It stopped active and ongoing abuse of children - Briton Steve Skelton, 34 of Folkestone - lurked in online chat forums where he encouraged children with digital gifts to share indecent images of themselves.

-Here in New Zealand there were six children made safe and 46 people arrested, including one man who was a children's sports coach and teacher aide.
+There have been hundreds of arrests around the world - and 46 people arrested here in New Zealand.
+The domestic arrests include a man who was a children's sports coach and teacher aide.

 Also arrested was a man who admitted to travelling to South East Asia where he would arrange with parents to sexually exploit their children over cameras later.
 He denied sexual exploitation while abroad but was likely a "sex tourist", say officials.